-WG20's focus for 2001 and 2002 will be to amend the international string ordering standard ISO/IEC 14651 to align the character repertoire with the rapidly growing repertoire of ISO 10646, parts 1 and 2 .
+WG20's focus continues to be to amend the international string ordering standard ISO/IEC 14651 to align the character repertoire with the rapidly growing repertoire of ISO 10646, parts 1 and 2 SC 22 has requested that ITTF publish this document on a single CD-ROM.

 WG20 will also work on amending ISO/IEC 15897 - Registration of cultural elements, to align the registration process with the process for character set registrations in ISO/IEC 2375.